-Why should RIC communities attend their local LGBTQ Pride festival?
+Why should RIC communities attend their local LGBTQIA+ Pride festival?

-Although Pride participation is not a requirement to becoming a Reconciling in Christ (RIC) community, it can be an effective form of outreach to the LGBTQ community.
-Marching in a Pride parade or hosting a booth at a Pride festival can be an incredibly powerful experience for both the LGBTQ participants as well as members of your community.
+Although Pride participation is not a requirement to becoming a Reconciling in Christ (RIC) community, it can be an effective form of outreach to the LGBTQIA+ community.
+Marching in a Pride parade or hosting a booth at a Pride festival can be an incredibly powerful experience for both the LGBTQIA+ participants as well as members of your community.
 Keep your eyes and your heart open!
-You may encounter an LGBTQ youth who has been told by their family or church that God no longer loves them.
-Or you may meet an LGBTQ person who hasn’t stepped foot in a faith community for years and has never heard a specific invitation with their identity.
-The only requirement for a Lutheran community to be listed as RIC is for them to pass a welcome statement which specifically includes “people of all sexual orientations and gender identities” or “LGBT” people.
+You may encounter an LGBTQIAA+ youth who has been told by their family or church that God no longer loves them.
+Or you may meet an LGBTQIA+ person who hasn’t stepped foot in a faith community for years and has never heard a specific invitation with their identity.
+The only requirement for a Lutheran community to be listed as RIC is for them to pass a welcome statement which specifically includes “people of all sexual orientations, gender identities and gender expressions” or “LGBTQIA+” people.

 When did Pride begin?